 Coaches appreciate reliable athletes – people who do what they are supposed to be doing.
 They look for recruits who will show up on time, every day, at the right place.
 Being punctual is essential in all aspects of life and for some coaches it is a vital component of an athlete’s work ethic.
 Additionally, they look for players who keep working hard even after defeat and no matter the circumstance.
 And, most importantly, coaches look for leaders: guys and girls who take initiative and who have the ability to motivate others to give their full 100% to reach the team’s goal, even in times of hardship.

 To complete the list, the coach wants to see you play, either in-person at try-outs and showcases or through video footage.
 One of the first things coaches do when recruiting is watching video footage of you while playing – especially in sports such as tennis, field & ice hockey, basketball and soccer, where an athlete’s abilities can’t simply be measured by personal records.
 For example, you don’t need video footages for a 1500m distance runner or a swimmer, since times give a clear indication of the athlete’s level.

 To find recruits for college eSports teams, college coaches start by performing an initial evaluation of prospects who have submitted a recruiting form.
 In other cases, coaches monitor major tournaments to find promising recruits.
 If coaches are impressed by your Twitch stream, they will invite you to campus to meet current team members and undergo a live try-out.
 In eSports, coaches are allowed to evaluate you in person and test your abilities in a real-time team environment.
 To grab coaches’ attention, make sure your Twitch account contains clear footage which gives them a good idea of your playing style.
 Check out some examples of recruiting videos on our athlete page!

 Do you want to know more about the recruitment process?
-Contact us and find out what we can do for you!
+Press the button below to contact us and find out what we can do for you!